 How does the Quadrigy Automated Innovation System differ from the Project Socrates system?

 The Project Socrates system was designed to demonstrate both the viability and impact of automated innovation, and did so successfully.
 The Quadrigy Automated Innovation System is a fully operational system with capabilities that far exceed the capabilities of the Socrates test-bed system.

 For example, whereas the Socrates system required considerable effort and training to use and left many of the functions to the user to accomplish manually, the Quadrigy System is highly intuitive, requires minimal training and is almost fully automated.

-What does the Quadrigy Automated Innovation System interface consist of?
+Of what does the Quadrigy Automated Innovation System interface consist?

 The Quadrigy System interface provides a highly intuitive, graphic representation of four-dimensional technologyspace and the ability to navigate within the technologyspace to explore in real-time how to use the user organization's (or region's) strengths and weaknesses to exploit the opportunities and constraints within techspace relative to the competitors' strengths and weaknesses to generate and maintain a competitive advantage.

 The Quadrigy System "plays" like a highly sophisticated video game but instead of maneuvering in a software developer's imaginary world, the user is maneuvering in the real 4-D technologyspace.
 And, unlike the result of a video game, the result of maneuvering in techspace is a concrete technology strategy for the user's organization (or region) which enables the organization to consistently outmaneuver the competition in the acquisition and utilization of technology worldwide (including internal R&D), to acquire and maintain the required competitive advantage.

 What functions within an organization does the Quadrigy Automated Innovation System support?